 Drug trafficking is a big deal.
 Over the past 20 years, the public has clamored for tougher laws against the manufacturing and selling of drugs.
 Now, if you are caught, the penalties can be very high – it’s a felony.
-If this happens, the best thing you can do is call experienced San Diego drug trafficking attorney with the Law Offices of Elliott N. Kanter.
+If this happens, the best thing you can do is call an experienced San Diego drug trafficking attorney with the Law Offices of Elliott N. Kanter.
 We can help you fight the charges and get you into an effective narcotic treatment program if necessary.
-Drug trafficking is defined as the manufacture, transport, and distribution of large amounts of drugs, including marijuana, cocaine, heroin and other narcotics.
+Drug trafficking is defined as the manufacture, transport, and distribution of large amounts of drugs, including marijuana, cocaine, heroin, and other narcotics.
 Often, more than one person is involved.
 Drug trafficking charges can vary depending on the scope and scale of the operation.
 And if sales activity is targeted towards minors, the penalties can be even stiffer.

 WHAT IS DRUG TRAFFICKING IN CALIFORNIA?
 AN ATTORNEY EXPLAINS

 The California Health and Safety Code Section (CHSC) 11352defines the crime of drug trafficking as any: